chef-boneyard/chef-web-docs-2016/includes_ctl_chef_server/includes_ctl_chef_server_options.rst

 ``test --all``
    Use to execute |chef pedant|, an integration test suite for the |chef server| installation.
 By default, only a subset of the available test are run.
 Add the ``--all`` flag to run the full test suite.

+.. ``upgrade --all``
+..
+Use to upgrade the |chef server| in place.
+This subcommand will apply the necessary SQL changes without having to back up data and install the server from scratch.
+(Data should still be backed up before performing the upgrade, just to ensure that it is available, should it be needed.)